-Once initial accreditation has been granted and the CMVP and CAVP are advised by NVLAP that the applicant laboratory has been accredited, the CMVP and will issue to the newly accredited CST laboratory the latest version of the CRYPTIK and METRIX tools.
+Once initial accreditation has been granted and the CMVP and CAVP are advised by NVLAP that the applicant laboratory has been accredited, the CMVP and will issue to the newly accredited CST laboratory the latest version of CRYPTIK.
 The CMVP and CAVP will also issue the latest programmatic directives and policies, and internal guidance and documentation, including use of CAVP ACVTS.